HIV & hepatitis policy

 At present, there is no effective post-exposure prophylaxis against HCV infection.

-Action after a HCW has been exposed to blood or other potentially infectious body fluids should take account of the interests of both the worker and the source patient.
-The circumstances which led to the exposure should be identified and all possible steps taken to prevent recurrence.
+Action after an HCW has been exposed to blood or other potentially infectious body fluids should take account of the interests of both the worker and the source patient.
+The circumstances which led to the exposure should be identified and all possible steps are taken to prevent recurrence.
 Immediately following any exposure, the site of exposure ie. wound or non-intact skin should be washed liberally with soap and water but without scrubbing.
 Exposed mucous membranes including conjunctivae should be irrigated copiously with water, after first removing contact lenses if present.
 If there has been a puncture wound, free bleeding should be encouraged gently but the wound should not be sucked.
 HCWs who sustain an occupational exposure should report the exposure promptly and seek urgent advice on further management and treatment, from the senior doctor in their clinical setting.

 Testing and counselling

 The designated doctor (usually the supervising Doctor) will need, where possible, to obtain information from or about the source patient concerning possible indicators of BBV infection, including risk factors and results of previous tests for HIV and hepatitis, medical history suggestive of such infection; and details of past and current antiviral therapy in patients known to be HIV infected.
 The source patient should be asked to consent to testing for BBV infections including HIV, HBV and HCV.
 This will entail pre-test discussion and obtaining fully informed consent.
 If the source patient is approached in a sensitive manner, it is understood that consent to testing is rarely withheld.